Georgia in the American Revolution: Return of the British Army

 By 1778, the war in the North had reached a stalemate.
 The British high command decided to try a southern strategy.
 Southern governors like Sir James Wright had assured Lord George Germain, the American Secretary in Britain, that hundreds of Loyalists bided their time in the backcountry, waiting for the king's troops.
-General Sir Henry Clinton in New York ordered Lieutenant Colonel Archibald Campbell to invade Georgia with 3,000 troops, and to restore the state to British rule, thus setting an example for the restoration of other former colonies.
+General Sir Henry Clinton in New York ordered Lieutenant Colonel Archibald Campbell to invade Georgia with 3,000 troops and to restore the state to British rule, thus setting an example for the restoration of other former colonies.

-Prior to Campbell's attack upon Georgia, General Augustine Prévost conducted a cattle raid into the lower Georgia counties.
+Prior to Campbell's attack upon Georgia, General Augustine Prevost conducted a cattle raid into the lower Georgia counties.
 As a diversion, Lieutenant Colonel Lewis Fuser demonstrated against Fort Morris at Sunbury.
-When Fuser demanded the surrender of the fort, its commander, Lieutenant Colonel John McIntosh bravely answered, "Come and take it!"
+When Fuser demanded the surrender of the fort, its commander, Lieutenant Colonel John McIntosh, bravely answered, "Come and take it!"
 Fuser withdrew and Georgia honored McIntosh as a hero.

 On December 28, 1778, Campbell's army landed unopposed on a bluff below Savannah, advanced through the swamps by an unguarded path, and overwhelmed General Robert Howe's defenders of Savannah.
 Campbell waited until January 12 for the arrival of Prevost's Royal Americans and Brown's Rangers from Florida, and on January 24 began a march with Brown's Rangers to Augusta in the backcountry.
 Except for a skirmish at the Burke County courthouse involving Brown's Rangers, Campbell was unopposed.
 Some ninety of George Galphin's slaves sought their freedom from Campbell and were escorted to Savannah.